From the immediate to the lifelong benefits, find out why exercise is so critical for children and their physical and mental health.

 According to the World Health Organization (WHO), childhood obesity is “an urgent and serious challenge” in many countries across the globe.
 Whereas in 1990 there were approximately 32 million obese children between 0 and 5 years old, it is estimated that 41 million children under the age of 5 years were overweight or obese in 2016.

 The good news is, healthy children become healthy adults and introducing exercise in childhood programmes the way the body metabolizes calories.
-This reduces the long-term risks of high cholesterol, diabetes, high blood pressure, bone and joint problems and breathing difficulties.
+This reduces the long-term risks of obesity, high cholesterol, diabetes, high blood pressure, bone and joint problems and breathing difficulties.

 The NHS recommends children try to spread their exercise throughout the day and try to do two types of activity throughout the week: aerobic and strength.